 #3: No Man Knows the Season?

-I recently had the opportunity to talk with a young man who had just been promoted to direct all campus outreach programs for a large evangelistic organization based in Nashville.
-He spoke to our group about his own road to Christ and about the need for evangelism today.
 I asked him whether or not he felt an increased urgency for such outreach.
 I asked because I personally feel that the Lord has placed in me a sense of His coming very soon.
 That is what is prompting me to write this blog, as well as speeding up the timetable for my End Times suspense novels.

-And yet, the Parable of the Fig Tree is all about knowing the season.
+Does this mean we’re not to know the season of His return?
+The Parable of the Fig Tree is all about knowing the season.
 We are to be able to discern “when summer is near.”

 Why is its being on the first day important?
 Well, each month began only upon the confirmation of the new moon.
 The Sanhedrin would send out watchmen into the hills to watch out for the moon, or its absence.
 Its hour could not be predicted, and because of that, it could fall on either of two days depending upon which side of 6pm—the start of a new day—it fell.
 When at least two watchmen returned to the Sanhedrin to confirm that it was the new moon, the High Priest, and only the High Priest, would announce the start of Yom Teruah.
 And he would announce it with the blowing of the trumpets, the shofar.

 Sound familiar?
 I firmly believe that Christ will return on Yom Teruah.
-But, but, we know when that day and hour will be for each upcoming year.
+I can hear the protests: “But, but, we know when that day and hour will be for each upcoming year.
 Our astronomical computers can give us precise timing.
 We don’t need to rely upon watchmen in the hills of Judea.
-Doesn’t that fly in the face of Jesus’ statement?
-Yes . . . and no. While we might know when Yom Teruah will start each year, we don’t know the actual year.
+Doesn’t that fly in the face of Jesus’ statement?”
+Again, yes . . . and no. While we might know when Yom Teruah will start each year, do we know the actual year?
 Over two thousand years ago, the Sanhedrin was so determined to figure out who the Messiah might be that it repeatedly fudged their calendar in the hope of confirming first one man and then another as the Messiah based upon ancient prophecies.
-Although it’s currently year 5783 on the Jewish calendar, that year is accurate only to plus/minus four or five years.
+Although it’s currently year 5783 on the Jewish calendar, that year is biblically accurate only to plus/minus four or five years.
 Allegedly, it wasn’t until 339 AD that the Sanhedrin of that time decided to “fix” the year of the Jewish calendar, leading to the year we have today.

 So, how will we know the season?
 First, by observing what is going on around us with our eyes that see and ears that hear.
 But the Bible holds another clue.
 A Bible chronologist I’ve come to know and respect, William Struse, has used the Masoretic texts to try to discern the actual year.
 In his studies, he’s shown that there were 41 Jubilee cycles between Adam and Abraham and another 41 cycles between Abraham and Jesus.
 We’re now in the last years of the 41st cycle since Jesus walked the earth, but again, thanks to the Sanhedrin, we have a plus/minus four- or five-year window.